 18. Special Drawing Rights (SDR): It is a reserve asset (Paper Gold) created within the framework of the International Monetary Fund in an attempt to increase international liquidity

-19. SLR (Statutory Liquidity Ratio): It is an amount that a commercial bank should have before giving credits to its customers either in the form of gold, money or bonds.
+19. SLR (Statutory Liquidity Ratio): SLR is one of the most important banking terms.
+It is an amount that a commercial bank should have before giving credits to its customers either in the form of gold, money, or bonds.

 21. Virtual Banking: Internet banking is also known as virtual banking.

-22. Wholesale Banking: Type of banking which mainly focuses on the financial needs of the institutional clients as well as the industry.
+22. Wholesale Banking: Type of banking that mainly focuses on the financial needs of the institutional clients as well as the industry.

-I hope that next time you see the monetary policy, you are in a better position to understand them.
+I hope that next time you see the monetary policy, you are in a better position to understand the above banking terms.